Ayurveda

 Ayurvedic Herbs

 Many practitioners of Ayurveda recommend herbs along with other lifestyle suggestions.
-Like Chinese herbs, Ayurvedic herbs are usually prescribed in combinations or formulas that include several different plants The herbal formulas are sometimes in pill or tincture forms, and other times patients are asked to brew the herbs at home and drink as teas.
+Ayurvedic herbs are usually prescribed in combinations or formulas that include several different plants.
+The herbal formulas are sometimes in pill or tincture forms, and other times patients are asked to brew the herbs at home and drink as teas.
 Most Ayurvedic herbs, like most botanicals, have not been studied with conventional treatments such as chemotherapy or radiation therapy.
 Some cancer centers or communities may have Ayurvedic practitioners who work closely with oncology physicians and are knowledgeable about drug interactions and herbs.
-It is recommended that before using herbs during the active phase of cancer treatment, you speak with all of your providers and ask for referral to a trusted Ayurvedic or integrative provider to discuss safety and efficacy.
+It is recommended that before using herbs during the active phase of cancer treatment, you speak with all your providers and ask for a referral to a trusted Ayurvedic or integrative provider to discuss safety and efficacy.